StratoScientific/StethIO-SDK-Android/README.md

 |finish| Function | | finish  recording, if recording is running|

 ## Important ⚠️
-The API_KEY in the example application will only work for the example application.
+ * The API_KEY in the example application will only work for the example application.
 Using the same key in another application will not work.
+ * stop or cancel exam is mandatory.  if exam is not completed, you can't take other exam

 ## Author
 StethIO, craig@stethio.com